geochri/Food-Classification/README.md

                                       transforms.Normalize([0.485, 0.456, 0.406],
                                                            [0.229, 0.224, 0.225])])
 ```
-An illustration has been attached in this repository to depict the outcome of the transforms.
+An illustration is attached in this repository to depict the outcome of the transforms.

 ***
  **Methodology**